-We have found that the use of execution logs in software testing is quite rare, even though the concept was first proposed at least in the 1990s.
-The early work by \citet{logs-in-testing-90} introduces log file machines, i.e. state machines constructed from log events, which are used as test oracles and to support coverage-driven testing.
-Prior work of \citet{LogCoCo} and \citet{log2cov} explored the relation of log coverage and code coverage, demonstrating that execution logs can be used as a proxy for code coverage.
-This suggests that log coverage can serve as a viable substitute for code coverage in scenarios where source code is unavailable or cannot be instrumented. \citet{reliability-test} proposes a method for automatically constructing Markov usage models and test cases based on logged user activity to test web service reliability. \citet{load-tests} uses logs to automatically recover workloads for load testing. \citet{prioritization-log-div} introduce a log-based test case prioritization framework and implement seven techniques that combine log representations, including count-based, ordering-based, and semantics-based, and three established prioritization strategies.
+The use of execution logs in software testing is rare, even though the concept was proposed in the 1990s.
+The early work by \citet{logs-in-testing-90} introduces state machines constructed from log events, which are used as test oracles and to support testing.
+Prior work of \citet{LogCoCo} and \citet{log2cov} explores the relation between log coverage and code coverage, demonstrating that execution logs can be used as a proxy for code coverage. \citet{reliability-test} proposes a method for automatically constructing Markov usage models and test cases based on logged user activity to test web service reliability. \citet{load-tests} uses logs to automatically recover workloads for load testing. \citet{prioritization-log-div} introduce a log-based test case prioritization framework and implement seven techniques that combine log representations and three other prioritization strategies.
 This demonstrates that logs can serve as behavioral signals for guiding prioritization.
-We found only two papers focusing an using logs in microservice system context both focusing on regression testing \cite{Corte2025Log,Chen2021Microservice}.
-Work by \citet{Chen2021Microservice} focused on regression test selection, while \citet{Corte2025Log} trained deep learning model that used execution logs to improve regression test suites.
+We found only two papers focusing on using logs in a microservice system context, both focusing on regression testing \cite{Corte2025Log,Chen2021Microservice}.
+Work by \citet{Chen2021Microservice} focused on the selection of regression tests, while \citet{Corte2025Log} trained a deep learning model that used execution logs to improve regression test suites.
 Finally, we found no papers where logs would have been used to evaluate test generation done by LLMs.

-Given that LLM outputs in software testing require constant monitoring, \citet{harman2025harden,harman2025mutation} advocate for the development of “assured LLMs,” models whose outputs are accompanied by verifiable claims of utility.
+Given that LLM outputs in software testing require constant monitoring, \citet{harman2025harden,harman2025mutation} advocate for the development of “assured LLMs”, models whose outputs are accompanied by verifiable utility claims.
 We argue that software logs provide an excellent way to ensure the utility of LLM-created tests when metrics such as code coverage are not usable.